Texas State vs. UL Monroe NCAA Football Odds, Plays and Insights | November 6, 2021

 - The Bobcats have been favored by 3.5 points or more one time this season and have not covered the spread in any of them.

-- Texas State's games this year have gone over the total in four out of eight opportunities (50%).
+- Texas State has gone over the point total in 50% of its opportunities this year (four times in eight games with a set point total).

 - Find the latest spread and moneyline odds for Texas State at SISportsbook.